o355/BetterNetdataNotifs/README.md

 I do not want to support GitHub after Microsoft acquired GitHub.
 I do not support publishing my work on a website owned by an extremely anti-user, pro-proprietary and pro-surveillance company.

 ## Why delete your code?
-I do not want my code published on this site anymore, but I do realize Git history exists.
+I do not want my code published on this site anymore.